1955 Lanao earthquake

 The 1955 Lanao earthquake struck Lanao del Sur on April 1 at 02:17 local time.
 The earthquake measuring 7.4 on the moment magnitude scale and assigned a maximum intensity of VIII (Severe) on the Modified Mercalli intensity scale was one of the largest to hit Mindanao.
-It caused immense damage around Lake Lanao and the southern reaches of the Visayan islands.
+It caused immense damage around the northern and central parts of Mindanao, as well as the southern reaches of Visayas.
 It killed at least 465 individuals and injured a further 898.